keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 ![header image](http://2017.repairingtheruins.org/wp-content/uploads/2016/11/slider_pittsburgh_new-1170x400.jpg)

-*The Buhler Report was live-blogging the [ACCS](https://classicalchristian.org/) [Repairing the Ruins](http://2017.repairingtheruins.org/) 2017 Conference June 22-23.
-"Repairing the Ruins" is the largest national conference for classical Christian education.
+In June 22-23, The Buhler Report attended and live-blogged several talks and workshops from the   [Repairing the Ruins](http://2017.repairingtheruins.org/) Conference in Pittsburgh, PA.

+"Repairing the Ruins" is put on by the [ACCS](https://classicalchristian.org/) and is the largest conference for classical Christian education in the nation.
 Sessions cover big ideas and practical details of classical education in our context today.
-Updates below.*

----
+### A few highlights

+> “Love is the movement out of narcissism.” --Louis Markos

+>God loves us by remembering us.
+We love God by remembering him.
+When forgetfulness begins, that marks the decline of love. -- Douglas Wilson

+>"All things are made one in Christ, but that means not flattened into unity but harmonized.
+If all things are harmonized in Christ, then certainly all the curriculum must be harmonized in Christ." --Andrew Kern

+>"Beautiful art redeems our fallen senses." --Steve Turley

+>“You can have morality without religion.
+But you can’t have morality in large groups, sustained over time, across generations, without religion.” --Robert George

+>"No one will save education or save this generation in a time of turmoil if we do not.
+The eagles are not coming.
+Or rather, you are the eagles.
+And only God can destroy the ring." -- John Mark Reynolds

+Read below for updates from:

 - Louis Markos, "CS Lewis and the Psychology of Hell"
 - Douglas Wilson, "Three Central Duties"